Professional Scrum Master™ Training

 Who Should Attend

-The Professional Scrum Master course is for anyone involved in software development using the Scrum framework.
+The Professional Scrum Master course is for anyone involved in product delivery using the Scrum framework.
 It is particularly beneficial for those people within an organization accountable for getting the most out of Scrum, including Scrum Masters, managers, and Scrum Team members.
 We also suggest that you read through the PSM Subject Areas.

 - Scrum theory and principles